gagle/node-argp/README.md

 		.description ("Sample app.")
 		//Display a contact email
 		.email ("a@b.c")
-		//Configure some arguments, this is only needed to show them in the --usage
+		//Configure some arguments, this is only needed to display them in the --usage
 		//message and arguments() function, and to set their default values to false .argument ("arg1")
 		.argument ("arg2")